amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

   - astro
   - blogging
   - javascript
-description: 'Learn how to enhance your Astro blog with advanced code blocks featuring language labels, and copy buttons using Shiki syntax highlighting.'
+description: 'Learn how to enhance your Astro blog with advanced code blocks featuring language labels and copy buttons using Shiki syntax highlighting.'
 ---

 Code blocks are the backbone of any technical blog.
 While basic syntax highlighting serves its purpose, readers expect more polished experiences.
 These experiences can be provided with small enhancements.